marcosdipaolo/router/README.md

 ```

 ### Routes file
 The routes file returns an associative array with the different http verbs as keys.
-Each of these keys are assigned an array of arrays, where each of those arrays contains two string elements, the first is the uri, and the second a string with the controller and the method joined by an `@`: `controller@method`.
+Each of these keys are assigned an array of arrays, where each of those arrays contains two string elements, the first is the uri, and the second a string with the controller and method joined by an `@`, like: `controller@method`.
 If this second argument is a closure, the Router will execute it.
 ```php
 <?php